WATCH: British Woman Gets Video Of Mountain Lion Right Outside Home In Boulder

 “Biggest take-away for people who see that video is they need understand they should take action and haze mountain lions away when seen around their home,” Clay said.
 “Don’t let them feel comfortable and protect your pets.
 Yell through your window, set off your car alarm, try something from inside that you feel comfortable doing to get the mountain lion to move along.”

-In February, CPW released a series of videos to educate all of us about how mountain lions live as people move into their spaces.MORE NEWS: Some COVID Testing Sites Closed, Delayed After Winter Storm
+In February, CPW released a series of videos to educate all of us about how mountain lions live as people move into their spaces.MORE NEWS: Skier Tumbles Estimated 2,000 Feet From Summit Of Colorado 14er Wilson Peak